purplesectools/DeepProbe/README.md

 Correlation Engine: This is where DeepProbe's intelligence shines.
 It takes individual findings and cross-references them to identify causal links and temporal relationships.
 For example, a hidden process, a code injection in that process, and an outbound network connection from it would be correlated into a single "Attack Chain" finding.

-IP Enrichment (Optional): If an API key is provided, detected external IP addresses are enriched with geo-location and reputation data.
+IP Enrichment (Optional): If an API key is provided, detected external IP addresses are enriched with geo-location and reputation data from AbuseIPDB.

 AI Verdict Generation (Optional): If an OpenAI API key is provided, the Gemini API is called to process the structured findings and generate a human-readable summary, key findings, attack chain narrative, and potential malware match.